Close to 300 Greencore staff test positive for Covid in Northampton

 Greencore proactively tested workers as a result of a rise in cases in the town.
 Photograph: Greencore

-A total of 292 people have tested positive for Covid-19 after an outbreak at a Greencore sandwich factory in Northampton in England.
+A total of 292 people have tested positive for Covid-19 after an outbreak at a Greencore sandwich factory in Northampton.

-Greencore said some of its staff are self-isolating after a significant number tested positive for coronavirus.
-Shares in London were down 3.6 per cent at 127.4p.
+Dublin-headquartered Greencore said some of its staff are self-isolating after a significant number tested positive for coronavirus.

+The company is the largest manufacturer of pre-packed sandwiches in the UK and supplies most of the big retail multiples, including Marks & Spencer, Waitrose, Sainsbury’s and Tesco.

 A spokeswoman for Northamptonshire County Council said 79 people returned positive NHS tests and a further 213 tested positive through Greencore’s private testing.

-The company took the decision to proactively test workers as a result of a rise in cases in the town.
+The company took the decision to proactively test workers as a result of a rise in cases in the town, she said.

 In a statement, Greencore said: “As a result of the rising number of Covid-19 cases in the Northampton area, we took the decision to start proactively testing all of the colleagues at our Northampton site.